egeod/wacfews/content/_index.md

             - Local outreach campaigns
             - On-site workshops and training
-            - Educational materials for coastal schools and organizations **The objective of these programmes is to enhance preparedness and raise awareness of coastal hazards among affected communities.**
+            - Educational materials for coastal schools and organizations
+             <p style="text-align:justify;"><b>The objective of these programmes is to enhance preparedness and raise awareness of coastal hazards among affected communities.</b></p>
           # Upload image to `assets/media/` and reference the filename here
           image: coffee.jpg
           button: